ervivekgoswami/cucumber-bdd-api-framework/README.md

 1. It generates Cucumber HTML report with all the step details.
 2. Generates execution logs, with detailed request and response details.
-3. Feature file has examples of reading request details from json file.
-4. This also has an example to validate response body using json schema
+3. This also has an example to validate response body using json schema
-5. Test execution can be triggered form command line and from TestRunner.java file as Junit Tests also from pom.xml file.
+4. Test execution can be triggered form command line and from TestRunner.java file as Junit Tests also from pom.xml file.

 ## **Required Setup :**